Rocco2300/particle-simulation/README.md

 ./particle-simulation.exe <mode>
 ```

+These are the controls:

+- Z - to lock/unlock camera
+- C - add an impulse to all the particles
+- X - add particles

 Where you can replace mode with:
 - `--gpu` to simulate the world on the GPU
 - `--cpu` to simulate the world on the CPU